-Maybe you don’t really know why you want to speak to a chaplain, but think it might help.
+Maybe you don’t really know why you want to speak to a chaplain but think it might help.
 Whatever your reason, please do not hesitate to contact us.

 How can I practice my faith when I am in hospital?

 If you are a follower of any faith, then it is important that you are able to practice it while you are in hospital.
-Chaplains hold services in the prayer rooms of our bigger hospitals and on the wards if requested to do so.
+Chaplains hold services in the Faith Rooms of our bigger hospitals and on the wards if requested to do so.
 We can provide holy books, such as the Bible, the Qu’ran or the Vedas.
-We have prayer mats and compasses.
+We also have prayer mats and compasses.
 We can put you in contact with faith leaders and talk to other members of staff about your needs.

 Is anything I say to a chaplain confidential?